 Any company's success, regardless of industry or size, thrives when its customer satisfaction rate is high.
 Satisfied customers lead to high sales, happy employees and a successful business.
 Is customer service your number one priority?
 Maybe it should be.
 Bad customer service costs your business in a variety of ways that impact the overall profitability and satisfaction not only of customers, but also prospects and employees.

-Cost in Dollars
+Cost of Poor Customer Service in Dollars

 First and foremost, bad customer service obviously impacts your customers.
 Customers are on the receiving end of any bad habits your customer service or support team develops.
 A Forbes article sites a survey reporting that $62 billion dollars are lost annually in the United States due to bad customer service.
 Other sources report even higher amounts and the total worldwide amount at $300 billion.